whats-a-pj/Mind-Mapper/README.md

 # Mind Mapper

 ## User Story
-As a web developer, sometimes I have to work with an insane amount of files and data to get an application that does it's job.
-I want an application that can help me put together a 'game plan' for big projects that will help me create an MVP in a short amount of time
+As a web developer, I want an easy to use application to stay organized and productive when I am  working with a team on a large project, so that I can create a game plan to reach an MVP in a short amount of time.

 ## Motivations

+To showcase the knowledge we have all gained through this course so far.
+Demonstrate problem solving and collaborative techniques.
+We wanted to create something that will be useful for programmers/developers.
+Lastly, to stay productive and organized.